By Mayo Clinic Staff

 - You've had previous pelvic or abdominal surgery

-- You have a history of pelvic inflammatory disease, obesity or diabetes
+- You have a history of obesity or diabetes

 A tubal ligation won't protect you from sexually transmitted infections.

-In the first year after a tubal ligation, an estimated 1 out of 100 women will get pregnant.
+In the first year after a tubal ligation, it's estimated that fewer than 1 out of 100 women will get pregnant.
 The younger you are at the time of a tubal ligation, the more likely the sterilization is to fail.
 If you do conceive after having a tubal ligation, there's a higher chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.

 - Review the risks and benefits of reversible and permanent methods of contraception